Woman Demands Dog Back Five Months After Gifting Him To Friend, They Aren’t Letting Go Without Fight

 OP talks about a lady (Rachel) who needed help providing a place for her dog (Buster) to stay.

-OP took in Buster who became friendly with her kids.
-A few months in, Rachel tells OP to keep Buster till he passes as away.
+OP took in Buster, who became friendly with her kids.
+A few months in, Rachel tells OP to keep Buster until he passes away.

 Rachel got an apartment and requested the dog back.

-OP is concerned that returning the Buster will put it in danger and jeopardize his safety.
+OP is concerned that returning Buster will put him in danger and jeopardize his safety.

 Check out some interesting comments below: